Lagrange multiplier and Wess-Zumino variable as large extra dimensions in the torus universe

-In order to quantize such systems, the identities between phase-space coordinates are classified into two main groups, by Dirac \cite{Dirac1}.
-The first group are identities which are present in the phase-space, similar to a coordinate or a momentum variable.
-These identities, which transform the physical system without any changes in the phase-space, are called first-class constraints, and according to Dirac's guess are generators of the gauge transformations in the phase-space.
-The second group are not related to any degrees of freedom and must be removed.
-Presence of such identities, which are called second-class constraints, indicates the absence of the gauge symmetry in the system.
+In order to quantize such systems, identities between phase-space coordinates are classified into two main groups by Dirac \cite{Dirac1}.
+The first group are identities which are present in phase-space, similar to a coordinate or a momentum variable.
+These identities, which transform the physical system without any changes in phase-space, are called first-class constraints, and according to Dirac's guess are generators of gauge transformations in phase-space.
+The second group are not related to any degree of freedom and must be removed.
+Presence of such identities, which are called second-class constraints, indicates the absence of gauge symmetry in the system.
 Therefore, to gauge a system, containing second-class constraints, we must transform them to first-class ones, as a first step \cite{Dirac2,Monem1}.

 There are some approaches to perform such a conversion, like BFT method \cite{BFFT1, BFFT2, BFFT3,Monem2, BFFT4}, the symplectic formalism \cite{G2, FJ1, FJ2, FJ3}, and the Noether dualization technique \cite{Noether1, Noether2, Noether3}.
 As we mentioned before, in order to gauge a system with second-class constraints, we use the symplectic approach in order to embed a non-invariant system in an extended phase-space \cite{G4, G5,Monem4}.